-All income of the corporation except the class of income allocable as specified in the instructions for Section B - Line 3 is apportioned to this state in accordance with items below.
-(Va.
-Code § 58.1-408.)
+All income of the corporation except the class of income allocable as specified in the instructions for Section B - Line 3 is apportioned to this state in accordance with items below (Va.
+Code § 58.1-408).

-Section A - Apportionable Method
+Section A - Apportionment Method

-- Line 1 Motor carriers: If a corporation is a motor carrier and an exception applies, check the proper box for Exception 1 or Exception 2.
-See the instructions for Section B, Line 1. - Line 2 Financial corporations: Check this box if the corporation is a financial corporation.
+Line 1 - Motor Carriers

+If a corporation is a motor carrier and an exception applies, check the proper box for Exception 1 or Exception 2.
+See the instructions for Section B, Line 1.

+Line 2 - Financial Corporations

+Check this box if the corporation is a financial corporation.
 Financial corporations must apportion income based on cost of performance in Virginia versus cost of performance everywhere.
-See the instructions for Section B, Line 1 for more information. - Line 3 Construction corporations: Check this box if the corporation is a construction corporation that has elected to report income on the completed contract basis.
-Construction corporations that have made this election must apportion income as provided in the instructions for Section B, Line 1. - Line 4 Railway companies: Check this box if the corporation is a railway company.
+See the instructions for Section B, Line 1 for more information.

+Line 3 - Construction Corporations

+Check this box if the corporation is a construction corporation that has elected to report income on the completed contract basis.
+Construction corporations that have made this election must apportion income as provided in the instructions for Section B, Line 1.

+Line 4 - Railway Companies

+Check this box if the corporation is a railway company.
 Railway companies must determine their net apportionable income by using revenue car miles.
-See the instructions for Section B, Line 1 for more information. - Line 5 Retail Company Apportionment: Check this box if the corporation is a retail company.
-For purposes of this requirement, a retail company is defined as a domestic or foreign corporation that is primarily engaged in activities that, in accordance with the North American Industry Classification System (NAICS), United States Manual, United States Office of Management and Budget, 1997 Edition, would be included in Sectors 44-45.

-For taxable years beginning on or after July 1, 2012, but before July 1, 2014, retail companies are required to determine their Virginia taxable income by using an apportionment formula with a triple-weighted sales factor.
-The single sales factor apportionment formula will be phased in over a three-year period beginning as a triple-weighted sales factor for taxable years beginning on or after July 1, 2012, but before July 1, 2014, followed by a quadruple-weighted sales factor for taxable years beginning on or after July 1, 2014, but before July 1, 2015, and then a single sales factor for taxable years beginning on and after July 1, 2015.

-See table below for the appropriate weighted sales factor based on the filing period.

-Retailer's Weighted Sales Factor

-Taxable Year Beginning on or after Until Taxable Year Beginning before Sales Factor Weighted

-July 1, 2012 July 1, 2014 Triple

-July 1, 2014 July 1, 2015 Quadruple

-July 1, 2015 Single
+See the instructions for Section B, Line 1 for more information.

+Line 5 - Retail Company Apportionment

+Check this box if the corporation is a retail company.
+A retail corporation is required to apportion its income using a single sales factor method of apportionment.
+See the instructions for Section B, Line 1 for more information.

+Line 6 - Debt Buyers Apportionment

+Check this box if the corporation is a debt buyer with a taxable year beginning on or after January 1, 2019.
+Certain debt buyers are required to apportion their income using a single sales factor method of apportionment.
+See the instructions for Section B, Line 1 for more information.

-Line 6 Manufacturer's modified apportionment method:
+Line 7 - Manufacturer's Modified Apportionment Method

 Check this box if a manufacturer is electing the modified apportionment method.
-See the publications section on the Department's website at www.tax.virginia.gov to download the guidelines for this apportionment method.
+Visit the Department's website at www.tax.virginia.gov to download the guidelines for this apportionment method.

-Which Manufacturers Qualify: An electing manufacturer must certify to the Department that the average weekly wages of its full-time employees was greater than the lower of the state or local average weekly wages for the taxpayer's industry.
-(Va.
-Code § 58.1-422.)
+Which Manufacturers Qualify: An electing manufacturer must certify to the Department that the average weekly wages of its full-time employees was greater than the lower of the state or local average weekly wages for the taxpayer's industry (Va.
+Code § 58.1-422).

-In addition, the corporation must maintain 90% of the base year level of employment in Virginia for the first three taxable years after making the election.
-If a corporation fails to meet this requirement, it will be required to pay the difference between taxes calculated under standard apportionment and taxes calculated under the election, as well as interest.
-(Va.
-Code § 58.1-422.)
+In addition, the corporation must maintain 90% of the base year level of employment in Virginia for the first 3 taxable years after making the election.
+If a corporation fails to meet this requirement, it will be required to pay the difference between taxes calculated under standard apportionment and taxes calculated under the election, as well as interest (Va.
+Code § 58.1-422).